upenn-cis198-2018f/lecture7/README.md

 - How to use iterators to write concise, clean code in Rust;

-- Why you would want to use iterators for your own data and types; and

-- How to define your own iterator implementing the `Iterator` trait.
+- How to define iterators for your own data types, using the `Iterator` and `IntoIterator` traits.